gardener/gardener/docs/concepts/gardenlet.md

 ### [`Seed` Controller](../../pkg/gardenlet/controller/seed)

 The `Seed` controller in the `gardenlet` reconciles `Seed` objects with the help of the following reconcilers.

+#### "Care" Reconciler

+This reconciler checks whether the seed system components (deployed by the "main" reconciler) are healthy.
+It checks the `.status.conditions` of the backing `ManagedResource` created in the `garden` namespace of the seed cluster.
+A `ManagedResource` is considered "healthy" if the conditions `ResourcesApplied=ResourcesHealthy=True` and `ResourcesProgressing=False`.

+If all `ManagedResource`s are healthy then the `SeedSystemComponentsHealthy` condition of the `Seed` will be set to `True`.
+Otherwise, it will be set to `False`.

+If at least one `ManagedResource` is unhealthy and there is threshold configuration for the conditions (in `.controllers.seedCare.conditionThresholds`) then the status of the `SeedSystemComponentsHealthy` condition will be set

+- to `Progressing` if it was `True` before.
+- to `Progressing` if it was `Progressing` before and the `lastUpdateTime` of the condition does not exceed the configured threshold duration yet.
+- to `False` if it was `Progressing` before and the `lastUpdateTime` of the condition does exceed the configured threshold duration.

+The condition thresholds can be used to prevent reporting issues too early just because there is a rollout or a short disruption.
+Only if the unhealthiness persists for at least the configured threshold duration then the issues will be reported (by setting the status to `False`).

 #### "Lease" Reconciler